EconometricInstitute/feb22012-programming-website/data/week2/3-errors-and-exceptions.md

 We can shift the responsibility of handling an exception forward by throwing the exception out of a method, and adding notice of this to the declaration of the method.
 This means that between the open and close parentheses that hold the arguments, and before the `{` symbol that indicates the start of the block with the implementation of the method, we write `throws ExceptionType` where `ExceptionType` is the type of the `Exception` that can be thrown.
 To indicate multiple different exception types can be thrown, they are separated by comma's.
-And example where we indicate that a method may throw a `FileNotFoundException` is written as follows.
+An example where we indicate that a method may throw a `FileNotFoundException` is written as follows.

 ```java
 public int readFile() throws FileNotFoundException {